ShanaScogin/modeLLtest/README.md

 obj_cvlldiff
 ```

 Finally, let's look at the `cvmf()` function.
 This function compares the partial likelihood maximization (PLM) and the iteratively reweighted robust (IRR) methods of estimation for a given application of the Cox model.
+Note: This function currently runs slowly (approximately 3 seconds for one run).
+Future developments look to optimize this function.

 ```
 library(modeLLtest)